CESSProject/doc-v2/cess-miners/storage-miner/multi-miner.md

 At least 10GB of RAM and 3 processors if running 2 miners and 1 chain node at the same time

-# Method 1: Run multi-miners containers with admin client

-## Storage environment requirements
+# Storage environment requirements

 Installation operation has certain requirements on the storage environment in the current host, and different configurations are required based on the disk configuration.

-### Multiple Disks
+## Multiple Disks

 As shown in the figure below, where `/dev/sda` is the system disk, `/dev/sdb` and `/dev/sdc` is the data disk, users can directly partition and create file systems on the data disks, and finally mount the file systems to the working directory of the miner.